catppuccin/tmux/README.md

 ## Installation

+> [!IMPORTANT]
+> The plugin was re-written from bash to use tmux's native configuration
+> language.
+This occurred after `v0.3.0`.
+Old configurations will
+> need to be updated.
+Please consider if the upgrade is worth the tradeoff.

 In order to have the icons displayed correctly please use/update your favorite [patched font](https://www.nerdfonts.com/font-downloads).
 If you do not have a patched font installed, you can override or remove any icon.
 Check the documentation below on the options available.